caio16/newstudybuddy/README.md

-# Python Program README
+# StudyBuddy README

 ## Instructions

-This Python program utilizes several libraries to execute various functionalities.
+This program uses several Python libraries to perform functions aimed at assisting students in the Bachelor of Science and Technology program at the Federal University of ABC, such as bibliographic recommendations, calculation of recommended study hours based on the difficulty of the subject, performance charts, among others.
 Below are the instructions for setting up the environment and running the program:

 ### Installation